basisproject/paper/src/02-regions.md

 # Chapter 2: Regions

-While Factor is designed to provide one large economic network, it segments members regionally.
+While Basis is designed to provide one large economic network, it segments members regionally.
 Why the regional approach?
 It comes down to human nature.
 Nobody likes someone else telling them how to live their life.
 However, it's usually much worse when the person doing so lives far away and has no idea what life is like for people here.

 Economic decisions should reflect the needs of communities, not some state planning board from some distant land.
 Regions are set up such that people participating in the region set the parameters of their own economy to suit their needs.

 Management of regional parameters and operations can be decided by direct democratic process, through elected representatives, or by various other methods.
 The exact process for governing regions won't be defined here, and will likely vary from region to region.
-Factor will strive to provide as many tools as is practical for various methods of management, but will also not force any given structure on members.
-Ultimately, Factor is an economic system that requires some governance, not a governance system in general, and this will be reflected in its set of features.
+Basis will strive to provide as many tools as is practical for various methods of management, but will also not force any given structure on members.
+Ultimately, Basis is an economic system that requires some governance, not a governance system in general, and this will be reflected in its set of features.

 ## Regional parameters

 The regional parameters define various aspects for how the economy will work within the region.
-They will be defined in the Factor system and managed either directly by the region's members or by elected representatives.
+They will be defined in the Basis system and managed either directly by the region's members or by elected representatives.

 All regional parameters will always be publicly available for review by any member of the region.
 The full list of regional parameters is as follows: